-This June will be four years since I made the video below, my second dance video.
+This June will be four years since I made the above video.
 I’m a little older now, and a little grayer, but my soul is telling me it’s soon time to do another one.
 My soul is also telling me I need to get into better shape first, so hopefully with more exercise I’ll be ready by then.
 I believe it’s important to be able to laugh at ourselves, which is what this, and a few other funny video’s I made represent.
 And I believe it’s also important to make people laugh and smile when we can.
 I have plans to do that and more of what has been in my heart to do long before I went to college; help a greater number of people with drug and alcohol problems.
 Actually, I want to help anyone struggling with fears and insecurities by showing them that we never need to feel ashamed about ourselves or our life, and that we have the power to change ourselves and our life for the better if we choose to.

 My soul has been talking to me for a long time now, and I think I not only need to listen to it more, but to also start doing more.
 Part of this includes being who I was back when I made this video, but it will also require leaving my job and stepping out on faith.
 I know for some, it’s hard to believe in souls and that there may be something more than just this world.
 I too have my doubts at times.
 However, if the last few years have shown me anything, even with those doubts and ones I can still have in myself, trying to believe in more than just this world and in ourselves, can sustain us in times of uncertainty and discouragement.